Change Management, Risk Readiness, and the Power of Adaptability

 - 2 min read

 If you’ve managed a Salesforce project, you know one truth: the plan you start with will not be the plan you end with.
 Technology shifts, priorities change, and people move on.
-The key to project survival lies in CAMP Rule #6: Expect Any Weather: Be Ready for Change, Don’t Panic.
+The key to project survival lies in Contained Agile Methodology Process (CAMP)™ Rule #6: Expect Any Weather: Be Ready for Change, Don’t Panic.

 This rule is your guide to building resilience into your project DNA.
 It ensures that when change hits, your team has a process, not a crisis.